 YOUR GUIDE TO ENJOYING THE FOXFIELD RACES FAMILY DAY IN CHARLOTTESVILLE

 The Foxfield Races, which are 10 minutes west of Charlottesville, have been an important part of our community’s history since 1977.
-Spectators travel to Virginia’s interior twice a year.
+Spectators travel to the heart of Virginia Horse Country twice a year.
 They want to enjoy the countryside’s beauty and the steeplechase’s excitement.
 The area was formerly home to a well-known riding school and a nearby airfield before becoming a horse racing track.
 Foxfield land had a strong equestrian spirit from the start.
 There are currently 17 furlongs—just over two miles—of hurdles, hills, and obstacles on the grass track.
 One of Virginia’s most well-liked equestrian events, Foxfield continues to draw close to 20,000 spectators for the spring races alone and each Fall they celebrate in style for local families to enjoy.

 Foxfield Races Family Day Activities

 The UVA student population is much less active and sparsely represented at the fall races.
 Foxfield invites families to visit and take advantage of the kid-friendly events planned for the fall races.
 Every member of the family may enjoy pony rides, Jack Russell Terrier races and tailgating.
 The Family Day is a well-liked fall race in Virginia that takes place in early October and draws between 2,000 and 5,000 spectators annually.
-On the day of the races, look for the Children’s Tent in the green area where there will be a ton of family-friendly activities like a truck touch, face painting and stick pony races, just to name a few.
+On the day of the races, look for the Children’s Tent in the orange area where there will be a ton of family-friendly activities like a truck touch, face painting, fairy hair, stick pony races, crafts, a toddler play area, free pony rides, and a family obstacle course just to name a few.

 First Time Taking Your Family to The Foxfield Races?